Anthony Browne, The Retreat of Reason: Political Correctness and the Corruption of Public Debate in Modern Britain (London: Civitas, 2006)

 Political correctness is often dismissed as a trivial issue, which only bigots and busybodies bother complaining about when there are so many supposedly more serious problems and suffering around in the world.

 Yet free speech is never trivial.
 When people lose their jobs and livelihoods because of currently unfashionable opinions, what we are witnessing is a form of modern McCarthyism.

 Indeed, as conservative commentator David Horowitz observes:

 “The era of the progressive witch-hunt has been far worse in its consequences to individuals and freedom of expression than was the McCarthy era… [not least because] unlike the McCarthy era witch-hunt, which lasted only a few years, the one enforced by left-wing ‘progressives’ is now entering its third decade and shows no signs of abating” (Left Illusions: An Intellectual Odyssey).

 Thus, the McCarthyism of the 1950s positively pales into insignificance as compared to the McCarthyism that operates in the west today.
-The former involved a few communists or suspected communists being forced out of their jobs at the height of the Cold War and of Soviet infiltration; the latter involves untold numbers of people continuing to be forced from their jobs, excommunicated from public life, harassed, demonized and sometimes criminally prosecuted for politically-incorrect opinions.
+The former involved a few communists, suspected communists and communist sympathizers being forced out of their jobs at the height of the Cold War and of Soviet infiltration (which was very real); the latter involves untold numbers of people continuing to be forced from their jobs, excommunicated from public life, harassed, demonized and sometimes criminally prosecuted for politically-incorrect opinions.